Malinenimoulika/Identifying-patterns-and-trends-in-campus-placements-data-using-machine-learning/Project Files/Flask/Templates/readme.md

-These are the html files used in this project
+These are the html and python files used in this project